nico-i/psi-svg/README.md

 ![Example Insights for [https://www.example.com](https://www.example.com)](docs/img/example-example.svg)

-Note: this analysis ran on the 17.
-November of 2023; the example page may be prone to change
+*Note: this analysis ran on the 17.
+November of 2023; the example page may be prone to change and the results may not be accurate anymore.*

 ## Docker